LaunchCodeEducation/lchs/src/chapters/git/branches.rst

    :alt: Diagram showing two branches coming off of the main one.
    :width: 70%

-   Master contains the main, working code for the project.
+   ``main`` contains the central, working code for the project.
 Branches 1 & 2 contain separate copies of the main code.

 .. admonition:: Tip